department-of-veterans-affairs/vagov-content/pages/education/survivor-dependent-benefits/dependents-education-assistance.md

 title: Dependents Educational Assistance
 heading: Survivors’ and Dependents’ Educational Assistance program
 display_title: Dependents Education Assistance (DEA)
 description: Find out if you're eligible for the Survivors' and Dependents' Educational Assistance program for children and spouses of Veterans who have died or been disabled.
-View current payment rates for college degree programs, career-training certificate course, apprenticeships, and on-the-job training.
+View current payment rates for college degree programs, career-training certificate courses, apprenticeships, and on-the-job training.
 keywords: dependents educational assistance, dependents educational assistance program
 plainlanguage: 12-07-16 certified in compliance with the Plain Writing Act
 concurrence: incomplete